seis752/HW6-APIs/README.md

 ## PART1 –
  Using TWILLIO API – POST a message to your site.
+ - Use the discount code in the slide lectures for a $30 credit.
 ## PART2 –
 ###OPTION 1: Implement [one] Step by Step an OAuth Token exchange.
  - https://developers.google.com/accounts/docs/OAuth2